RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

   - Ping the **@Code-Reviewer** role in your request to join thread
 - Unless specifically authorized by [Developer Compliance](https://retroachievements.org/messages/create?to=DevCompliance), all requirements in this section must be met to gain entry to the Junior Developer Program regardless of previous RA experience

+### Claiming and Developing Sets

+Junior Developers must submit set plans for review immediately after making a claim.
+Junior Developers shall post a Set Plan Review in the #⁠jr-dev-forum, outlining the scope of the planned achievement set.
+The set plan is not a final product, however it must show a general outline of the planned set including progression, challenge, and other types of achievements.
+Brief descriptions and point values must be included as well.
+If during development significant deviations are made from the set plan, a revised set plan must be submitted for approval prior to requesting entry to the backlog.

+The purpose of the Set Review is to ensure Junior Developers have a solid baseline plan from which to work and that it is free of [Unwelcome Concepts](/guidelines/content/unwelcome-concepts.html).
+This review will be quick, and should largely mirror a typical process for developing a good RA set, which should always start with coming up with a set plan.
+This will give Code Reviewers an opportunity to avoid having to later review progression-only sets that would need to be expanded, or bloated sets that would need to be trimmed, and will hopefully streamline the review process for everybody.

+Once a set plan is approved, Junior Developers may begin work on set development.

+Note: New Junior Developers who had a set plan approved when requesting to join the Junior Developer may immediately begin work on the set once they are onboarded and have made a claim on the set for which their initial plan was approved.

 ### Rules and Restrictions

 The following rules apply to all Junior Developers: